transparency-dev/armored-witness/README.md

 Transparency systems work by ensuring that all actors in a given ecosystem see the same append-only list of data, typically stored in [verifiable logs](https://transparency.dev/verifiable-data-structures/).
 This allows folks relying on this data to be confident that even if they are unable to determine the correctness of the data themselves, it is visible to others who _can_ verify it and call out badness.

-If a malicious log is able to present inconsistent views of itself to different roles, then such badness will go undetected.
+If a malicious log is able to present inconsistent views of itself to different roles, then such badness can go undetected.

-Witnessing is a solution to this "split-view" attack - well-known identities verify the append-only property of the logs; countersigning checkpoints (commitments to the state of a log) which have been proved to be consistent with all earlier checkpoints from the same log which have also been seen by the witness.
+Witnessing is a solution to this "split-view" attack: well-known identities verify the append-only property of a given log, countersigning only those checkpoints (commitments to the state of a log) that were verified to be consistent with all earlier checkpoints the witness has seen.
+These counter-signed checkpoints are made available, enabling 3rd parties to be sure that transparency logs are not targetting them with a split-view.

+A deeper dive into witnessing is provided in the [Think local, act global: Gossip and Client Audits in Verifiable Data Structures](https://arxiv.org/pdf/2011.04551.pdf) paper.

 ## Goals

-We want to:
+By building these devices, and asking a number of folks around the world to be _custodians_ of them, we aim to:

 * **Help transparency-enabled ecosystems further tighten their security properties.** \
 By providing a lightweight network which is compatible with ecosystems using a [common checkpoint format](https://github.com/transparency-dev/formats/tree/main/log), we can help reduce the trust being placed in log operators.  \